Arbor School Faculty and Staff 2025-2026

 Music Teacher (2022- present)

 Joanna came to Arbor from the Beaverton School District where she had been teaching K-5 music.
 Last year she brought her joyful energy, and commitment to creating engaging classrooms to the Arbor Intermediates.
-Returning to her passion and penchant for music, this year we are thrilled that Joanna will be working full-time as a music teacher with Hans and a choral teacher for the Seniors with Elizabeth where she can continue leading and inspiring our school of singers with her beautiful voice.
+Returning to her passion and penchant for music, this year we are thrilled that Joanna will be working with the Seniors where she can continue leading and inspiring our school of singers with her beautiful voice.
 Beyond the classroom walls, Joanna also looks forward to sharing her love of the garden, and to passing along the skills and work ethic that she developed growing up on a farm in Aurora.

 Tori Weatherspoon